digidem/mapeo-mobile/GitHubPolicy.md

 ## Overview

-Digital Democracy's codebase is maintained through Github Version Control.
+Digital Democracy's codebase is maintained using Git and hosted on GitHub.
 Pull requests can be made if you would like to contribute to our codebase.
 Before creating a pull request please refer to our [contributing doc]().

 Please refer to
 ## Glossary of Term